Delhi L-G grants sanction to prosecute Shehla Rashid for tweets about Army

+Examining the proposal by Delhi Police seeking prosecution of Shehla, Delhi government's Home Department has said that the "nature of case, location to which the tweets refer and making false allegations against the Army make it a serious issue."

+"Not every tweet is to be proceeded with, under criminal law.
+But the tweet of the kind in this case needs to be processed against religious fault-lines have been created in Jammu and Kashmir by the likes of Shehla Rashid.
+The case is made of for prosecution under Section 153A IPC.
+This relates to public order," the Home Department had said in its recommendation to the LG.

-The former Jawaharlal Nehru University Students' Union (JNUSU) leader is accused of promoting enmity between different groups and indulging in acts prejudicial to maintenance of harmony through her tweets, they said.
+The former JNU Students Union Vice President is accused of promoting enmity between different groups and indulging in acts prejudicial to maintenance of harmony through her two tweets.

-The proposal for the prosecution sanction was moved by the Delhi Police and supported by Home Department of the Delhi government, the L-G office said.
+The prosecution sanction by the L-G has been granted under Section 196 of CrPC, which says no court shall take cognisance of any offence punishable under Chapter VI or under section 153A of Indian Penal Code except with the previous sanction of the Union government or the state government.

-The tweets by Shora, dated August 18, 2019, had accused the Army of entering houses and "torturing" locals in Kashmir.
+Shehla in her tweets on 18 August, 2019 had alleged that the Indian Army was entering houses of local Kashmiris and torturing them.

 Check out DH's latest videos